|

 Calendars and clocks exist to measure time, but that signifies little because we all know that an hour can seem an eternity or pass in a flash, according to how we spend it.

-Yes, I am currently obsessing over the concept of time although I use the term “currently” very loosely of course because it is a word hardly capable of living up to its own feeble definition.
-Like a dog chasing his own tail, the present circles the past in a mind-numbing loop.
-Without fail, the past retains the upper hand.
-What can ever possibly be current?
-Thus, it is here, somewhere along the murky banks of yesterday that I choose to begin my journey into the abyss of lost time, albeit not before admitting that any such voyage would surely be better captained by a Marcel Proust, or perhaps currently, a Jennifer Egan.
-Nevertheless, I continue.
+Yes, I am currently obsessing over the concept of time although I use the term “currently” loosely because it is a word hardly capable of living up to its own feeble definition.
+What can possibly ever be current?
+Like a dog chasing his tail, the present circles the past in a mind-numbing loop.
+The past prevails.
+It is here, somewhere along the murky banks of yesterday that I choose to begin my journey into the abyss of lost time, albeit not before admitting that any such voyage would surely be better captained by a Marcel Proust, or perhaps currently, Jennifer Egan.

 Time is life itself, and life resides in the human heart.